Recovery from abuse is always possible at any stage in life. Find out how you can access support that is right for you.

 The national mental health charity Mind has 140 local independent branches which provide a range of services such as talking therapies, crisis helplines, drop-in centres, employment and training schemes, counselling and befriending.
 Find your local Mind branch and details of the services it offers.

-If the prospect of speaking with someone over the phone or face-to-face is too overwhelming, HAVOCA offers web-based support, friendship and guidance to any adult whose life has been affected by child abuse.
-It’s website also hosts a secure online forum for survivors to connect with and learn from each other.
+If the prospect of speaking with someone over the phone or face-to-face is too overwhelming, HAVOCA hosts a secure online forum for survivors to connect with and learn from each other.
+They also have an excellent set of free written resources.
 Click here to visit HAVOCA.

 Future Pathways, Scotland

 Future Pathways (FP) offers support to people who were abused or neglected as children while they were living in a residential setting in Scotland, such as a care home, boarding school, hospital, foster care or young offenders’ institute.
 Future Pathways is supported by funding from the Scottish Government and is managed by a group of voluntary sector organisations that make up the Future Pathways Alliance.
 Its Services include counselling, psychological trauma support, community activities, housing and benefit advice, access to records and funding for education.
 These services are available even if the survivor no longer lives in Scotland.
 Click here to visit Future Pathways

 The NSPCC (National Society for the Prevention of Cruelty to Children) is a charity campaigning and working in child protection in the United Kingdom and Channel Islands.
 Anyone who is concerned that a child is being abused or neglected can call the NSPCC on 0808 800 5000 for guidance on what to do.
 NSPCC – What to do if you suspect child abuse